 - El Nino and La Nina

 This unit explores human activities that disrupt ecosystems in both beneficial and negative ways, as well as the measures used to mitigate their effects.
 It looks at how people use natural resources, like mining and clear-cutting, and how that affects the environment.
-In this unit, students can practice naming environmental problems like pollution, the depletion of the ozone layer, and global climate change.
+In this unit, you can practice naming environmental problems such as pollution, the depletion of the ozone layer, and global climate change.

 You will learn about the following topics: